I don't understand... I'm in trouble... If that happens, please contact us.

 Mr. Wang Jinbao came to Japan to learn Japanese construction technology

-I have been working as a plasterer since I was 17 years old.
-When I was in China, I heard that Japan had advanced construction technology, so I came to Japan to gain experience and learn from it.
-Now that I've actually started working here, I've learned a lot, as the tools and materials we use are different from those in China.
+I've been working at Plastering since I was 17.
+When I was in China, I had heard that Japan's construction technology was advancing, so I came to Japan because I wanted to experience it and make it my own.
+When I actually work, the tools and materials I use are different from those in China, and I am learning.

 The president is a very nice person, and I feel that he cares about me.
 When the coronavirus was spreading, he provided me with masks and disinfectant, and made sure I was healthy, which was very helpful.
 Thanks to him, I have never contracted the coronavirus.

-Every year, we accept young technical intern trainees from China and Indonesia, so I try my best to be a good example for them.
-If I could give any advice to those of you coming to Japan, it would be to study Japanese a little.
-If you keep working hard in Japan, you will definitely be recognized.
-Do your best!
+Every year, we accept students from China and Indonesia Technical Intern Training our children, so we try our best to be a good example for them.
+If I were to give advice to everyone who is coming to Japan from now on, it would be to study Japanese as much as possible.
+If you continue to work hard in Japan, you will definitely be recognized.
+Good luck!

 close